 I personally experienced this while pregnant with my son.
 In a routine ultrasound they noted there was a fibroid and nothing to be concerned about.
 Fibroids are actually a common occurrence in pregnancy and for some women, they resolve postpartum.
 I took extra steps to resolve mine, which I’ll share here.

 What are the symptoms of fibroids in the uterus?

 The symptoms for uterine fibroids vary widely.
 Some women report no symptoms at all.
-The size of the fibroid is often what determines the degree of symptoms.
+The size of the fibroid, as well as its location in the uterus, is often what determines the degree of symptoms.

 In addition, if you’re transitioning into menopause you may experience new or increasing size in fibroids.
 If the fibroid is small enough, it can shrink postmenopause.

 It’s also common to see fibroids develop during pregnancy and then resolve postpartum.

 - Painful sex

 - Difficulty urinating